 False.
 TFSAs are not meant to be used for frequent withdrawals and contributions.
 If you take money out of your TFSA, you must wait until the following calendar year to replace it.
 Otherwise, you could face an over-contribution penalty.

-For example, if you withdraw $2,000 this year, that amount will be added to your contribution room for 2013.
-If you have already reached your contribution limit for 2012 when you make your withdrawal, putting $2,000 back before the end of the year would be an over contribution.
+For example, if you withdraw $2,000 in 2020, that amount will be added to your contribution room for 2021.
+If you’ve already reached your contribution limit for 2019 when you make your withdrawal, putting $2,000 back before the end of the year would be an over contribution.

 Your CIBC Financial Advisor can help you maximize your TFSA contributions and choose the tax-advantaged investment solutions that are right for you.